grenaud/dice/README.md

 	       chr1:518593-712340

-[freq ..]    : A set of files containing allele frequencies from panel
+[freq ..]    : A set of tab-separated files containing allele frequencies from panel
                population.
 Which will be used as contaminant, anchor or admixed need to be specified as options.
 These frequencies use the same used for a software package designed to import, store and